patrl/patrl.github.io/research.markdown

 Elliott, Patrick D. 2012.
 'Illusory island repair in sluicing: Evidence from non-predicative adjectives.'
 Invited talk for the *Syntax and Semantics Reading Group*, University of Edinburgh, October 10th 2012.

 <h2 class="sans">Unpublished work</h2>

-Elliott, Patrick D. In prep.
-Sorting out multiple questions.
-Ms. Email me for a draft.

 Elliott, Patrick D. 2013.
 'Clausal ellipsis and identity'.
 MSc dissertation, University of Edinburgh.
 Email me for a copy.
 (Supervised by Dr. Peter Ackema and Dr. Gary Thoms)